eu-digital-identity-wallet/eudi-docs-site/docs/index.md

 Embark on the journey by exploring more about the [EUDI Wallet Reference Implementation](https://github.com/eu-digital-identity-wallet/.github/blob/main/profile/reference-implementation.md){:target="_blank"}.

 ## Build
 Access comprehensive guidance on how to leverage the [EUDI Wallet Reference Implementation](https://github.com/eu-digital-identity-wallet/.github/blob/main/profile/reference-implementation.md){:target="_blank"} to build your own EUDI Wallet, Issuer, or Verifier.
-The reference implementation provides open-source code libraries, tools, and sample applications to help you get started quickly and efficiently.
+The Reference Implementation provides open-source code libraries, tools, and sample applications to help you get started quickly and efficiently.

 [Get ready to build your solution](./Build/)